bearenbey/ytsimple/README.md

 ## What is this?

 YTSimple is a Chrome extension that strips YouTube down to what actually matters.
-No ads, no recommendations, no comments, no sidebar, no distractions.
+No recommendations, no comments, no sidebar, no distractions.
 You open YouTube, you search for something, you watch it.
 That's it.

 ## Features